zyhbetty/BCB420.2019.encode/README.md

   BiocManager::install("biomaRt")
 }
 ```
-Next we source a utility function that we will use later, for mapping ENSP IDs to gene symbols if the mapping can not be achieved directly.
+Next we source a utility function that we will use later, for mapping ENSG IDs to gene symbols if the mapping can not be achieved directly.
+I overwrote this file but basic structure is same as recoverIDs.R in STRING.

 ```
 source("inst/scripts/recoverIDs.R")